-The Learning Circle (book club) is designed to create an accessible space for CapU alumni and staff to increase their knowledge of issues related to Truth and Reconciliation.
+The T&R Learning Circle (alumni book club) is designed to create an accessible space for CapU alumni and staff to increase their knowledge of issues related to Truth and Reconciliation.

-Participants in the program will read chapters from an assigned book and meet weekly to discuss themes and topics.
-Discussions are moderated by Capilano University’s Community Engagement Facilitator for Indigenous Student Services, Crystal Henderson along with a Knowledge Keeper.
+Participants in The Learning Circle will read chapters from an assigned book and meet weekly to discuss themes and topics.
+Discussions are moderated by a facilitator(s).

 About the book